Find a course

 The School of Engineering and Information Technology is an innovative faculty where students can pursue their studies in a stimulating learning environment.
 Our school features world-class facilities and a highly qualified faculty, focussed on preparing students for careers in dynamic and challenging sectors.

-Currently, more than 1,000 students are enrolled in over 30 degree options at undergraduate and postgraduate level, pursuing a number of professional disciplines, including engineering, information technology, mathematics and statistics, physics, extractive metallurgy and energy studies.
+Currently, more than 1,000 students are enrolled in over 30 degree options at undergraduate and postgraduate level, pursuing a number of professional disciplines, including chemistry, engineering, information technology, mathematics and statistics, physics, extractive metallurgy and energy studies.
 Students of the school enjoy the use of a new $10.1 million teaching and research facility, opened in 2011.
 The new building provides students with a real world experience and serves as a fully-integrated home base for the School.

 We are making significant contributions to sustainable energy research and education through the Murdoch University Energy Research and Innovation Group (MUERI).
 Additionally, our Computer Science research covers a range of topics including image recognition and processing, parallel computing, complex adaptive systems and bioinformatics.
 Information Systems research within the school covers social, cultural and organisational aspects of IT, with major research themes including end-user computing, computing education and decision support, HCI, multimedia and culture-specific developments.